6 Steps: The Ultimate

 Realistically Assess Your Insurance Needs

-- Where your car is parked (garage or street)
+- Where you park your car overnight (garage, driveway, or street)

 Pro Tip: